bradleymackey/FirestoreEncoderTest/README.md

 Clearly this makes **no** sense (how does a Dictionary even become an Array?!).
 This is an experiment to create an `@propertyWrapper` to fix this behaviour, correctly encoding this to a dictionary.

+I'm not aware if this currently happens with other data types as well, but they can easily be fixed by adding a conformance for them in the core model.